February 16, 2026

 How to Run eNPS Surveys in Slack

-Most teams still run eNPS through email-based survey tools — low response rates, follow-up reminders, and data that arrives too late to act on.
-Running eNPS inside Slack changes that.
+Most teams run eNPS through email survey tools and get 30–50% response rates, manual reminders, and data that arrives too late to act on.
+Running it inside Slack changes that: employees respond directly in the message, anonymity is built in, and recurring schedules run on autopilot.

 How to set up an eNPS survey in Slack